-Geometrics 856 Proton Precession Magnetometer was used for the magnetic measurement.
 Five fault systems referred to as A, B, C, D, and E (from west to east) assumed to be the major fluid conduits in the south of the lake, within the basin were identified for ground investigation (Figures 4 and 5).
-Major faults around Lake Magadi are the normal N-S fault, dextral NW-SE fault; strike slip ENE-WSW fault and sinistral NE-SW fault (Atmaoui and Hollnack, 2003; Seguar, 2009).
-The N-S faults are well pronounced in the area and are suspected to be the oldest faults in the Lake Magadi area while the youngest are the NE -NW faults.
+Major faults around Lake Magadi are the normal N-S fault, dextral NW-SE fault; strike slip ENE-WSW fault and sinistral NE-SW fault (11, 15).
+The N-S faults are well pronounced in the area and are suspected to be the oldest faults in the Lake Magadi area while the youngest are the NE - NW faults.
 Data were collected perpendicularly to the strike of the four (4) structures in the south of Lake Magadi.
 Four profiles (P1, P2, P3 and P4) were established to cover a lateral distance of 2.3 km running west-east direction across the hot springs, separated by 330, 330 and 360 meters respectively and located along the lake margins (Figure 5).
 The profiles cover the area marked by Faults A and D (Figure 4).
 The latter faults are defined by steep fault scarps.
-Magnetic measurement was taken at every 25m station along the traverse (west-east direction) with the base station readings taken at every one hour for diurnal correction at the same position previous where the data was taken.
+Magnetic measurement was taken at every 25m station along the traverse (west-east direction) with the base station readings taken at every one hour for diurnal correction at the same position where the previous data was taken.